 Separate: Raw meat, poultry, seafood, and eggs can spread illness-causing bacteria to ready-to-eat foods, so keep them separate.

 Cook: Food is safely cooked only when the internal temperature is high enough to kill germs that can make you sick.
+See the safe minimum cooking temperatures chart for how to safely prepare meat, seafood, chicken, and other foods.

 Safe Storage of Puréed and Solid Baby FoodDownload Table as PDF